-Knowledge, Skills, and Abilities (KSAs): The attributes required to perform a job demonstrated through qualifying service, education, or training.
+Knowledge, Skills, and Abilities (KSAs): The attributes required to perform a job are demonstrated through qualifying service, education, and/or training.

-Knowledge: Is a body of information applied directly to the performance of a function.
+Knowledge: A body of information applied directly to the performance of a function.

-Skill: Is an observable competence to perform a learned psychomotor act.
+Skill: An observable competence to perform a learned psychomotor act.

-Ability: Is competence to perform an observable behavior or a behavior that results in an observable product.
+Ability: A competence to perform an observable behavior or a behavior that results in an observable product.